shunlog/labs_formal_language/README.md

 This repository contains reports of my laboratory works at the LFAF course.

-I maintain the source code in a separate repository, but you can pretend it's in here because I added it as a submodule.
+I maintain the source code as a separate library called [angryowl](https://github.com/shunlog/angryowl).